keirans/azure-arm/docs/README.md

 This is still in progress and will be covered in my Puppetconf 2017 talk in detail.
 Stay tuned for more updates.

-This set of templates and code helps you understand how Puppet Compile masters can be deployed in Azure in a stateless fashion allowing them to be managed as cattle, rather than pets.
+This set of templates and code helps you understand how Puppet Compile masters can be deployed in Azure in a stateless fashion allowing them to be managed as cattle, rather than pets which is often the case.

 This approach includes full support for compilemasters that use additional Puppetserver capabilities and gems such as hiera-eyaml.